2014 Summer Training Workshop on the Relationship Between

 La Jolla, California

-Project SITC's two-week summer training course at UC San Diego is open to advanced graduate students, junior faculty, and early- to mid-career analysts and provides a comprehensive overview of the development, role, and linkages that science, technology, and innovation play in China’s national security.
+Project SITC's summer training course at UC San Diego is open to advanced graduate students, junior faculty, and early- to mid-career analysts and provides a comprehensive overview of the development, linkages, and roles that science, technology, and innovation play in China’s national security.
 The workshop examines the relationship between national security, technology, innovation, and China’s rise as a world power.
 Of central interest is how China is mobilizing and applying its economic, political, strategic, corporate, financial, intellectual, and scientific capabilities in conjunction with leveraging external resources to achieve its grand ambition of catching up technologically with the world’s advanced powers within the next 1–2 generations.

 - The historical relationship between security and technology in China